 In this course, we will take a more abstract approach to linear algebra than the one taken in MAT 1341 (the prerequisite for this course).
 Instead of working only with real or complex numbers, we will generalize to the setting where our coefficients lie in a field.
 The real numbers and complex numbers are both examples of fields, but there are others as well.
-We will revisit familiar topics such as matrices, linear maps, and determinants, but now in this more general setting.
+We will revisit familiar topics such as matrices, linear maps, determinants, and diagonalization, but now in this more general setting and at a deeper level.
+We will also discuss more advanced topics such as dual spaces, multilinear maps, and inner product spaces.
 Compared to MAT 1341, this course will concentrate more on justification of results and mathematical rigour as opposed to computation.
-Almost all results presented in class will be accompanied by a proof and students will be expected to do proofs on assignments and exams.
+Almost all results will be accompanied by a proof and students will be expected to do proofs on assignments and exams.

 MAT 2141 versus MAT 2342

 MAT 2342 (and its French equivalent MAT 2742) covers similar material to MAT 2141 (and its French equivalent MAT 2541) but is more applied and less abstract, and aimed at students studying economics or statistics.
 Depending on their program, students may have the option of taking either MAT 2141 or MAT 2342.
 Students in the MAT-ECON or FIN-MAT-ECO programs and in statistics are especially encouraged to take MAT 2342 instead of MAT 2141.
 Students considering graduate studies in mathematics are encouraged to take MAT 2141.
 If you're unsure of which course you should be taking, you can discuss your options with the professor.